chapeaulinux/build-kit/README.md

 # build-kit
-The tools used to build the Chapeau bootable iso image
+The tools and assets used to build the Chapeau bootable iso image

 How to use
 ==========